-Computers have made our life easier.
-We give them instructions, and they can perform complex tasks in real-time, providing solutions to any sort of problem.
+Computers have made our lives easier.
+We give them instructions, and they can perform complex tasks in real time, providing solutions to any sort of problem.
 The ability to solve problems is certainly an aspect of intelligence, yet it is only part of the story.

-Computers have made our life easier.
-We give them instructions, and they can perform complex tasks in real-time, providing solutions to any sort of problem.
+Computers have made our lives easier.
+We give them instructions, and they can perform complex tasks in real time, providing solutions to any sort of problem.
 The ability to solve problems is certainly an aspect of intelligence.
 So, it happens that we call machines ‘intelligent’, and refer to them with personal pronouns.
 Yet, problem-solving is only part of the story.

 The ability to create and imagine sets a demarcation line between human and artificial intelligence.
 One reason for the impossibility of machines to engage in such activities is that their actions depend on instructions.
 Conversely, imagination is a process of free exploration which neither obeys rules nor has a clear objective.

-Having machines able to imagine or at least to support humans in doing so could have a huge impact on the progress of humanity.
-But would it be possible asking machines to do something as ambiguous as ‘imagining’ without explicitly giving them instructions on how to do so?
-If not, how can machines help humans imaging and generate new problems to solve?
+Having machines able to imagine or at least support humans in doing so could have a huge impact on the progress of humanity.
+But would it be possible to ask machines to do something as ambiguous as ‘imagining’ without explicitly giving them instructions on how to do so?
+If not, how can machines help humans imagine and generate new problems to solve?

 Playfulness